Explorer 27: Spacecraft

-Explorer 27 mounted on vibration table.

 Built at the Applied Physics Laboratory (APL), under the direction of Goddard Space Flight Center, Explorer 27 began as S-66C, the last of the five satellites in NASA's first stage of ionospheric exploration, and the first of five NASA geodetic satellites.
 Its primary mission was "to conduct ionospheric measurements on a worldwide basis.
 The program will determine the total electron content of a vertical cross-section of the ionosphere located between the satellite and the Earth.
 Accomplishing this objective will aid in establishing the behavior pattern of the ionosphere as a function of latitude, time of day, season, and solar cycle".

 Weighing 60.8 kg, the satellite was an octagonal spacecraft with a honeycomb nylon and fiberglass hull, 45 cm in diameter, 30 cm high, with four solar panels 25 cm wide and 170 cm long.

 A three-axis magnetometer and Sun sensors provided information on the satellite attitude and spin rate.
 There was no tape recorder aboard so that satellite could be received only when the satellite was within range of a ground telemetry station.
 Continuous Doppler transmitters operated at 162 MHz and 324-MHz to permit precise tracking by Transit tracking stations for navigation and geodetic studies.
 Four other transmitters operated on 20, 40, 41, and 360-MHz to measure ionospheric density.
 Explorer 27's last experiment was an Electron Density Experiment designed for measuring charged particles in the immediate vicinity of the satellite.

 S-66 mounted 360 25 mm "cube corner" retroreflectors made of fused silica, so that the satellite could be tracked via lasers beamed from mobile stations at Wallops Flight Facility (WFF).